secureCodeBox/documentation/docs/getting-started/uninstallation.md

 ### Delete Volumes

-Some Resources like the ELK-Stack require a persistent volume.
+Some Resources like the elastic stack require a persistent volume.
 To list all persistent volumes in the default namespace you can execute:

 ```bash {1}